stevestreza/XPCKit/README.md

 XPCKit is a Cocoa library for wrapping the XPC C APIs in a handy object-oriented model.
 It is merely meant as an object-oriented wrapper for the C library, and does not attempt to layer any additional semantics on top.

-*XPCKit is still in development and should not be considered production-ready just yet.
-See the Wish List below.*
+It contains code to run both "clients" (which create connections to services) and "services" (which receive connections), although you can mix and match to write raw C code or Objective-C code between different clients and services.

 Features
 ========